 When Rosie's Place first opened its doors in 1974, the organization was run entirely by volunteers.
-Today, volunteers contribute more than 61,000 hours annually - the equivalent of 30 full-time staff members.
+Today, volunteers contribute nearly 60,000 hours annually, the equivalent of 29 full-time staff members.

-We offer opportunities in Boston for work teams, school and faith-based groups, friends and families, and community organizations.
+We offer opportunities in Boston for work teams, school and faith-based groups, friends, families and community organizations.
 Learn more.

 College students gain work experience in a variety of areas.
 Learn more.